Kim Bui: 2017

 In March Bui competed at the American Cup where she placed fourth behind Ragan Smith, Asuka Teramoto, and Mélanie de Jesus dos Santos.
 She posted the highest uneven bars score of the day.
 She next competed at the DTB Pokal Team Challenge where she helped Germany finish second as a team behind Russia.
 In April Bui competed at the European Championships where she placed fifth in the all-around behind Ellie Downie, Zsófia Kovács, de Jesus dos Santos, and Elena Eremina.
 During the event finals she finished fifth on uneven bars and fourth on floor exercise.

 At the German National Championships Bui finished third in the all-around and second on uneven bars and floor exercise.
 In August she competed at the 2017 Summer Universiade alongside Antonia Alicke, Leah Griesser, and Pauline Tratz.
 Together they placed fourth as a team.
 Individually Bui won silver on the uneven bars behind Daria Spiridonova.

 At the German World Trials Bui only competed on uneven bars where she placed third.
 She was named to the team to compete at the World Championships alongside Elisabeth Seitz, Pauline Schäfer, and Tabea Alt.
-While there Bui did not qualify to any event finals.
+While there Bui did not qualify for any event finals.